 For those patients wishing to be 100% glasses free – speak to your surgeon about premium, multifocal intraocular lenses ((inluding trifocal and extended depth of focus lenses) which will correct both your distance and reading vision simultaneously.

-How long does it last and will I need surgery again?
+How long does cataract surgery last and will I need surgery again?

 In most cases, the effects of cataract surgery last a long time, with the majority of patients experiencing long-term improved vision, free of side effects.
 Following surgery, most patients also avoid the need for additional visual aids for many years.